planetoftheweb/bootstrap4layouts/README.md

+![Bootstrap 4 Layouts](screenshot.png)

 # Bootstrap 4 layouts
-![Bootstrap 4 Layouts](screenshot.png)

 This repository is a template for building responsive websites for Bootstrap 4.
 It provides a quick template for getting started with different layouts.
 It's based on a course I built for LinkedIn learning called [Bootstrap 4 Layouts: Responsive Single-Page Design](https://www.linkedin.com/learning/bootstrap-4-layouts-responsive-single-page-design/creating-a-bootstrap-4-layout?u=104).
+If you want to see a demo of the layouts, check out: [raybo.org/bootstrap4layouts/](http://www.raybo.org/bootstrap4layouts/)

 There are several different layouts available: